kyouryuukunn/renpy-ActionEditor3/README.md

     any_props = {"blend"}
     menu_props = {"blend":[None] + [key for key in config.gl_blend_func]}

- Exclusive proparties like tile and pan should be set in `exclusive`. example:
+ Exclusive properties like tile and pan should be set in `exclusive`. example:

     exclusive = (
             ({"xpos", "ypos"}, {"xalignaround", "yalignaround", "radius", "angle"}),